Lee Collins (footballer, born 1988): Port Vale

 Collins went on loan to League Two side Port Vale at the start of the 2008–09 season, and became a first-team regular.
-Vale then signed him on a 2 1/2-year deal on 16 January 2009 after "Wolves" agreed to release him from the rest of his deal at Molineux.
+Vale then signed him on a 2 1/2-year deal on 16 January 2009 after Wolves agreed to release him from the rest of his deal at Molineux.
 He gained his first senior goal in a 1–1 home draw with Wycombe Wanderers on 25 April 2009.
 With 42 appearances to his name in his first season with the club, he was described as the most consistent performer of the season.

 He remained in the first team for the start of the 2009–10 campaign.
 He was transfer listed in late September, along with the entire Port Vale squad, after manager Micky Adams saw his team slip to a third consecutive defeat.
 Despite this he remained a key member of the defence, alongside Gareth Owen and John McCombe.
-Playing regular football helped Collins realize that he needed to 'bulk out' to become a more physically dominant player.
+Playing regular football helped Collins realise that he needed to 'bulk out' to become a more physically dominant player.
 His solid performances attracted attention, as well as March 2010 rumours of a £200,000 move to Watford.
 Rumours that Collins rubbished as "paper talk".
 A candidate for Player of the Year, he instead picked up Chairman's Player of the Year and Players' Player of the Year awards, as well as the award for best assist "following his storming run from inside his own half to set up Marc Richards against Hereford at Vale Park".
 Collins was keen to extend his contract beyond its conclusion in the summer of 2011.

 He got the perfect start to the 2010–11 season by blasting in the only goal of the opening game of the season at Bury.
 Anticipating interest from other clubs, in September Adams began negotiations to extend his contract by a further season.
 Upon signing the deal Collins praised current and former training staff at the club, naming Dean Glover, Lee Sinnott, Mark Grew, Geoff Horsfield, and Micky Adams as people who helped his progress 'massively'.
 His consistency over his 48 appearances helped Vale to boast one of the strongest defensive records in the division that season.

 He missed a few weeks at the start of the 2011–12 season after undergoing a small operation to repair a hernia-related problem.
 He was then sidelined for a further five weeks after he had to undergo surgery on an unrelated groin injury.
 Vale conceded 18 goals in the twelve games that Collins missed, before keeping a clean sheet on his return to the first-team on 12 November, a goalless draw with Grimsby Town in the FA Cup.
 He again was sidelined in January, as he picked up an ankle injury.
-In total he made 162 appearances for Vale, scoring four goals.
+In total, he made 162 appearances for Vale, scoring four goals.
 Collins was named as Port Vale's best left-back of the 2010s in a public poll taken in January 2020 by The Sentinel; he received 50% of the vote, ahead of Carl Dickinson (40%).